Continuing Simulations¶

 )

-When this workflow step is executed, it stores the trial move sizes a
+When this action is executed, it stores the trial move sizes a

 .
 It reads these when starting again to continue from where the previous execution stopped.
-This is a large code block, see the comments for more details on how this workflow step can continue from where it stopped.
+This is a large code block, see the comments for more details on how this action can continue from where it stopped.

 To limit the execution time, it splits the total simulation length into chunks and executes them in a loop.
 After each loop iteration, it checks to see whether the next call to run